Palm Beach United

-Palm Beach United is an American women's soccer team based in West Palm Beach, Florida.
-Founded in 2005, it is currently a member of the Women's Premier Soccer League (WPSL), at the second tier of women's soccer in the United States and Canada.
-It plays in the Sunshine Conference.
+Palm Beach United was an American women's soccer team based in West Palm Beach, Florida.
+Founded in 2005, the team played in the Women's Premier Soccer League (WPSL), at the second tier of women's soccer in the United States and Canada.
+The team played in the Sunshine Conference of the WPSL from 2005 to 2011.

 The team was founded by the Palm Beach United Football Club in 2005, but in 2011 was adopted by the Delray Beach Athletic Club.
-The team's colors are red and white.
+The team's colors were red and white.